 A legal malpractice action in Florida is a claim based on alleged negligence.
-Three elements must be pled and proven: (1) the attorney's employment; (although a third party beneficiary may bring a claim under certain circumstances) (2) the attorney's neglect of a reasonable duty; and (3) the attorney's negligence as the proximate cause of loss to the client.1
+Three elements must be pled and proven: (1) the attorney's employment; (although a third party beneficiary may bring a claim under certain circumstances) (2) the attorney's neglect of a reasonable duty; and (3) the attorney's negligence as the proximate cause of loss to the client.

-A Plaintiff cannot recover damages for legal malpractice unless it is shown that there was a neglect of a reasonable duty which was the proximate cause of tangible loss.2 So the Plaintiff must prove that, but for the Defendant's malpractice, no loss would have occurred.3 The Plaintiff must prove that both a favorable result would have been achieved in the underlying litigation but for the attorney's negligence and that any judgment would have been collectible.4 to supervise the actions of a subordinate or partner level attorney may form the basis for liability.7 However, attorneys associated with a professional association cannot be held personally liable for alleged malpractice of other attorneys on the basis of vicarious liability or negligent failure to train or supervise.8
+A Plaintiff cannot recover damages for legal malpractice unless it is shown that there was a neglect of a reasonable duty which was the proximate cause of tangible loss.
+So the Plaintiff must prove that, but for the Defendant's malpractice, no loss would have occurred.
+The Plaintiff must prove that both a favorable result would have been achieved in the underlying litigation but for the attorney's negligence and that any judgment would have been collectible.

-Generally, liability is limited to clients with whom the attorney shares privity of contract.5 Both the law firm and the attorney directly responsible for the matter may be liable to the client for malpractice.6 The law firm's duty
+Generally, liability is limited to clients with whom the attorney shares privity of contract.
+Both the law firm and the attorney directly responsible for the matter may be liable to the client for malpractice.
+The law firm's duty to supervise the actions of a subordinate or partner level attorney may form the basis for liability.
+However, attorneys associated with a professional association cannot be held personally liable for alleged malpractice of other attorneys on the basis of vicarious liability or negligent failure to train or supervise.
+B

-Actionable harm cannot be established based on negligent conduct of litigation until a Final Judgment is rendered against the client.9 Further, the adverse judgment must be final in the sense that a pending appeal must be complete on the possibility of further redress must be precluded.10
+Actionable harm cannot be established based on negligent conduct of litigation until a Final Judgment is rendered against the client.
+Further, the adverse judgment must be final in the sense that a pending appeal must be complete on the possibility of further redress must be precluded.

-Expert testimony may be utilized to establish the appropriate standard of care and alleged breach.11 However, under certain circumstances a jury may be competent to determine standard of care as well as the existence and extent of damages without expert testimony.12 time the cause of action is or reasonably should have been discovered.13 However, no cause of action is deemed to have accrued until the existence of redressable harm has been established,14 but a cause of action does not accrue until the underlying adverse judgment becomes final, including the exhaustion of appellate rights.15 The two year statute of limitations period is limited to persons in privity with the Defendant.16 Therefore, one maintaining an action as a third party beneficiary may not be bound by the two year limitations period.17
+Expert testimony may be utilized to establish the appropriate standard of care and alleged breach.
+However, under certain circumstances a jury may be competent to determine standard of care as well as the existence and extent of damages without expert testimony.

+An action based on professional malpractice must be commenced within two years, whether based on tort or contract.
+The limitations period begins to run from the time the cause of action is or reasonably should have been discovered.
+However, no cause of action is deemed to have accrued until the existence of redressable harm has been established, hut a cause of action does not accrue until the underlying adverse judgment becomes final, including the exhaustion of appellate rights.
+The two year statute of limitations period is limited to persons in privity with the Defendant.
+Therefore, one maintaining an action as a third party beneficiary may not be bound by the two year limitations period.
+The state of the same action is of the same action as a third party beneficiary may not be bound by the two year limitations period.